RobynLlama/SharpWebserver/README.md

 - `SafeMode` : If set to true the server will respond with dummy data instead of real webpages.
 Great for testing the extents of the server without exposing any real info.
 - `PortNumber` : The port the server should bind to.
 On Unix family OSes ports below 1024 are *protected* and require super user permission to bind.
 Use `sudo` or choose a higher range port such as 8080.
+- `Prefixes` : The prefix(es) this server will respond to.
+Defaults to the wildcard which will respond to all prefixes.
+If you change this, expect things to break and don't ask me how to fix it, I don't understand prefixes.
+See [MSDN: HTTPListener](https://learn.microsoft.com/en-us/dotnet/api/system.net.httplistener?view=net-8.0) for the worst documentation I've ever read on how to not use this feature.

 The remote block list is stored in `./Config/BannedClients.toml`